psrc/equity-tracker/data_development/distance/README.md

 - 'CT_701' = 'Swift Blue'
 - 'CT_702' = 'Swift Green'

+Note that this list is applicable to all years, before these were all in service.
+The script selects the lines from GTFS only if they're available, so the list should be as current as possible regardless of which is being processed.

 ## Scripts
 The main script is controlled through `generate_indicatory.py`, which can be run after verifying settings in `configuration.toml` by running:
 - `python generate.indicatory.py` (with the equity-tracker virtual environment activated)